gbarbalat/rehab-scales-validation/README.md

 - McDonald's omega.
 - High item-total correlations ($> 0.3$) suggest items contribute meaningfully to the total score.

-### **6. Compare results with state of the art**
-Here, we'll investigate whether how the scale is utilized matches with our results.
-Any differences in a scale's structure will give rise to further analysis e.g. correlation between dimension scores
+### **6. Additional analysis (if necessary)**
+If the scale is validated with a different structure than in previous studies, it would be prudent to conduct additional analyses.
+These could include: Investigating correlations between total scores of both versions (new and original); Examining correlations between subscores of the new version and the original version.